MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 The `ExecuteMultiple` message supports the option that continues processing requests even when one or more requests fail.
 Because `CreateMultiple` and `UpdateMultiple` messages achieve performance improvements by unifying all operations in a single transaction, it isn't possible to support the continue-on-error behaviors.

 You should use `CreateMultiple` and `UpdateMultiple` messages when you have a high degree of confidence that all the operations will succeed.
 You may want to use a strategy that allows the set of operations to fall back to use `ExecuteMultiple` if `CreateMultiple` and `UpdateMultiple` messages fail.
+If the success rate for your initial try is low, this will result in worse performance.
+Only use this fall back strategy when most operations are expected to succeed.

 ### .NET SDK only